DNC schedule: Who is speaking tonight?

 Monday

-President Joe Biden delivered the headline speech on the opening night of the DNC, giving an emotional address to rapturous applause from the crowd.
+President Joe Biden delivered the headline speech on the opening night, giving an emotional address to rapturous applause from the crowd.

-Introduced by First Lady Dr Jill Biden and his daughter Ashley Biden, the 81-year-old president ran through his accomplishments in the Oval Office, from the Covid-19 recovery, the economy, healthcare and infrastructure, before making a forceful case against Donald Trump.
+Introduced by First Lady Dr Jill Biden and his daughter Ashley Biden, the 81-year-old president ran through his accomplishments in the Oval Office before making a forceful case against Donald Trump.

 Denying that he was “angry” with members of his party who pressured him to step aside from the 2024 race, Biden explained: “I love my job, but I love my country more.”

-Hillary Clinton, the former secretary of state who was the party’s 2016 presidential nominee, also took to the stage where she was met with chants of “Lock him up!” when she mentioned Trump.
-She also spoke of her desire to see the “highest, hardest glass ceiling” smashed with the election of a first female president.
+Hillary Clinton, the party’s 2016 presidential nominee, also spoke of her desire to see the “highest, hardest glass ceiling” smashed with the election of a first female president.

 Delegates also heard from Representatives Alexandria Ocasio-Cortez, Jim Clyburn, Jasmine Crockett, Robert Garcia, Grace Meng and Jamie Raskin, Senators Raphael Warnock and Chris Coons, Governors Andy Beshear and Kathy Hochul, DNC chair Jaime Harrison and United Auto Workers President Shawn Fain.